LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 | 429 | 1029 | Rate limit hit |
 | 500 | 5000 – 7000 | Internal Server Error |

+** Refer [Error Dictionary](outbound-reporting-api-error-dictionary.html) to get more description about reporting errors.

 ### Details on Authorization

 **How to generate <b>Authorization</b> header for API key**